 About the role

-Marine Technicians are responsible for the operation and maintenance of the ship’s engines, auxiliary systems and habitability equipment contributing to the ships ability to operate independently.
-As a Marine Technician you make a major contribution towards ensuring the ship is always ready to respond to an urgent tasking.
+Marine Technicians are responsible for the operation and maintenance of the ship’s engine and drive systems, power generation and distribution systems, as well as the auxiliary systems and habitability equipment which contribute to the ships ability to operate independently.

-As modern warships contain increasingly sophisticated technology, you will learn to operate and maintain a wide range of high performance equipment including: diesel engines, gas turbines (jet engines), electrical generation and power distribution systems, hydraulic and pneumatic systems, refrigeration and air conditioning plants, desalination equipment (making fresh water from sea water) and bulk liquid storage and conditioning equipment.
-These systems and equipment are monitored and controlled remotely via an IP network known as an ‘Integrated Platform Management System’ which you will also be taught to operate and maintain.
+As modern warships contain increasingly sophisticated technology, you will learn to operate and maintain a wide range of high-performance equipment including: diesel engines, gas turbines, electrical generation and power distribution systems, hydraulic and pneumatic systems, refrigeration and air conditioning plants, and bulk liquid storage and conditioning equipment.

-To best deal with the wide range of machinery and equipment on board the ships, you will complete a short course in your chosen specialisation before Posting to a sea going platform to practically consolidate your learning.
+To best deal with the diverse range of machinery and equipment in our naval fleet, you will complete a short course in your chosen specialisation before being assigned to a ship at sea to practically consolidate your learning.
+You will quickly become part of a motivated, dedicated and highly professional team.

 Job on base